 Note: In this guide, rubrics are not available.
-However, Rubrics and Sample Student Responses with Annotations from previously administered tests are available on the EQAO Web site under "Educator Resources."
+However, Rubrics and Sample Student Responses with Annotations from previously administered tests are available on the EQAO Web site.

 C. Multiple-choice questions (writing)

 The multiple-choice questions for writing deal with the three writing skills.